braze-inc/braze-segment-kotlin/README.md

 ## Adding the dependency

-To install the Segment-Braze integration, simply add this line to your analytics-kotlin gradle file: samples/kotlin-android-app-destinations/build.gradle Replace <latest_version> with built number.
-For example 1.0.0.
+To install the Segment-Braze integration, simply add this line to your app's build.gradle file, replacing `<latest_version>` with the latest version number.

 ```
 implementation 'com.braze:braze-segment-kotlin:<latest_version>'